 No more than six (6) semester hours of “C” work will be accepted toward the completion of the minimum semester hours of required courses in the master’s or doctoral curriculum wherein a student’s program of study has been approved.
-A grade of “C-” or lower is not acceptable toward the fulfillment of degree requirements in the Graduate School.
+A grade of “C-” or lower is not acceptable toward the fulfillment of degree requirements for any course for any graduate degree program.

-The student on probation who achieves a grade point average of 3.0 or better during the next semester or summer session of enrollment but fails to achieve an overall grade point average of 3.00 (B) will remain on probation.
+A graduate student on probation who achieves a graduate grade point average of 3.0 or better during the next semester or summer session of enrollment but fails to achieve an overall graduate grade point average of 3.00 (B) will remain on probation (Academic Probation 2nd Time).